 Tonight, Vika is asleep, Valeria is watching TV, the sound off, it's a foreign language movie subtitled in English.
 She hears the grinding of the garage door.
 She shakes her sister.

-A man, groggy from a long flight and a long drive from the airport, takes his luggage from the back seat and trudges to the door from the garage to his kitchen.
+A man, groggy from a near endless flight and a long drive from the airport, takes his luggage from the back seat and trudges to the door from the garage to his kitchen.
 When he flicks on the light, he's greeted with a hard bang on the head from a cast iron frying pan.
 He pitches forward unconscious.

 Vika, "Take money."